Ford Madox Brown: Works

-Brown's most important painting was Work (1852–1865), begun in Hampstead in 1852 and which he showed at his retrospective exhibition in 1865.
+Brown's most important painting is Work (1852–1865), begun in Hampstead in 1852 and which he showed at his retrospective exhibition in 1865.
 Thomas Plint advanced funds to enable Brown to complete the work, in anticipation of obtaining the finished painting, but died in 1861 before the painting had been completed.
 In this painting, Brown attempted to depict the totality of the mid-Victorian social experience in a single image, depicting 'navvies' digging up a road (The Mount, off Heath Street in Hampstead, north London) and disrupting the old social hierarchies in the process.
 The image erupts into proliferating details from the dynamic centre of the action, as the workers tear a hole in the road – and, symbolically, in the social fabric.
 Each character represents a particular social class and role in the modern urban environment.

 Brown wrote a catalogue to accompany the special exhibition of Work.
 This publication included an extensive explanation of Work that nevertheless leaves many questions unanswered.
 Brown's concern with the social issues addressed in Work prompted him to open a soup kitchen for Manchester's hungry, and to attempt to aid the city's unemployed to find work by founding a labour exchange.

 Brown found patrons in the north of England, including Plint, George Rae from Birkenhead, John Miller from Liverpool, and James Leathart from Newcastle.
 By the late 1850s he had lost patience with the poor reception he received at the Royal Academy and ceased to show his works there, rejecting an offer from Millais to support his becoming an associate member.
 He founded the Hogarth Club in 1858, with William Morris, Edward Burne-Jones, and his former pupil Rossetti.
 After a successful period of a few years, the club reached over 80 members, including several prominent members of the Royal Academy, but Brown resigned in 1860, and the club collapsed in 1861.

 From the 1860s, Brown also designed furniture and stained glass.
 He was a founder partner of William Morris's design company, Morris, Marshall, Faulkner & Co., in 1861, which dissolved in 1874 with Morris continuing on his own.
 He was a close friend of the landscape artist Henry Mark Anthony.

 Brown's major achievement after Work was The Manchester Murals, a cycle of twelve paintings in the Great Hall of Manchester Town Hall depicting the history of the city.
 Brown would be 72 by the time he finished the murals.
 In total, he took six years perfecting the murals, which were his last major work.